AndrewLamWARC/react-state-demos/readme.md

 5. Load a list of todos asynchrously and remotely.

 Many state libraries treat async tasks differently from sync tasks.
-For redux, the redux-thunk library is normally used to help process async tasks.
+For redux, redux-thunk is normally used to help process async tasks.
 Other libraries like redux-saga are used to handle async tasks. redux-saga has a fairly steep learning curve but it can handle more complex scenarios like undo/redo/retry of async tasks.
-Other libraries based on redux, like redux toolkit (RTK) and easy-peasy, integrates redux-thunk and there is no need for a separate install of redux-thunk - unlike "classic" redux.
+Other libraries based on redux, like redux toolkit (RTK) and easy-peasy already integrates redux-thunk and there is no need for a separate install of redux-thunk.

 Some libraries like mobx and zustand can handle async tasks without any need for external libraries.